SunLife: Over 50s life insurance

 SunLife offers two whole-of-life insurance plans.
 The first is called the Guaranteed Over 50 Plan.
 This is provided by Phoenix Life Limited and currently has over 800,000 policy holders.
 The second is called the Guaranteed Inheritance Plan.
 This is provided by iptiQ Life S.A.

 Equity release

 SunLife offers equity release.
 This is arranged and administered by Key Group.

 Funeral plans

 SunLife previously offered a funeral plan called the SunLife Guaranteed Funeral Plan.
 Dignity Funerals Ltd arranges and provides the funeral services.

-Home insurance

-SunLife previously offered a home insurance plan called the SunLife Home Insurance.
-This is arranged and administered by BISL Limited and underwritten by a panel of insurers.